 |Juvenile Arrest Rate Trends

-The juvenile Violent Crime Index arrest rate reached a historic low in 2010 and is down 55% since its 1994 peak.
+The juvenile Violent Crime Index arrest rate reached a historic low-point in 2011.

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.
 The Violent Crime Index includes the offenses of murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault.